 Daiki Yamashita did have to tap into his higher register to pull off Rentaro’s voice in this song, giving the performance a youthful touch.

 メロンソーダ急上昇↑↑↑ (Melon Soda Kyujoshoo ↑↑↑) kicked off with a cute, minimalistic music box melody and quickly evolved into an explosion of color.
 The verses were simple yet the bassline was massive for this track.
 As the song progressed, drums got increasingly intense, with the splashy touch of those painting the playful soundscape of this song.

-For this song however, Daiki Yamashita wasn’t performing in similar tone to the leading track.
+For this song, however, Daiki Yamashita wasn’t performing in a similar tone to the leading track.
 His key was slightly lower – still high, but noticeable lower in comparison -, settling in a comfortable register for Yamashita to pull off his performance.

 So, as you can tell, DRINK ME’s debut CD was pretty much a textbook happy-go-lucky oshare-kei release.
 Rock was a thing although not an important one as synths took center stage.

 After a 2 year hiatus, DRINK ME made their comeback with “The New World“.
 The band changed their sound and visuals for this CD, with Alice Nine’s Hiroto taking over the composition for DRINK ME.

 And much changed about their sound.
 Forget the oshare-kei happy-go-lucky feel you got from their self-titled debut CD.